Bianca Andreescu: 2022: First grass court final

 Andreescu missed many big tournaments in the first three months of 2022, including the Australian Open, Indian Wells, and the Miami Open due to her injury.

-She made her comeback at Stuttgart as a wildcard in April.
+She made her comeback at Stuttgart as a wildcard entrant in April.
 However, she lost to Aryna Sabalenka in the round of 16.
 In her next event at the Madrid Open, she lost to Jessica Pegula in the round of 16, after defeating Alison Riske and world No. 8, Danielle Collins.

-In Rome, she won her first-round match after Emma Raducanu retired.
+In Rome, she won her first-round match after Emma Raducanu retired because of a lower back injury.
 Then she defeated lucky loser Nuria Párrizas Díaz and qualifier Petra Martić to reach her first WTA 1000 quarterfinals since the 2021 Miami Open.
 She lost to world No. 1 and eventual champion, Iga Świątek.

-At the French Open, she reached the second round defeating qualifier Ysaline Bonaventure but lost in straight sets to Belinda Bencic.
+At the French Open, she reached the second round defeating qualifier Ysaline Bonaventure, but lost in straight sets to Belinda Bencic.

 In Berlin, Andreescu started her grass-court season, and participated in both disciplines.
-In singles, she played two tough matches against Czech players, beating Kateřina Siniaková in three sets but losing in the second round to top 10 player Karolína Plíšková, in three sets.
+In singles, she played two tough matches against Czech players, beating Kateřina Siniaková in three sets,but losing in the second round to fourth seed Karolína Plíšková, in three sets.
+In doubles, Andreescu partnered Sabine Lisicki.
+They reached the semifinals but lost to top seeds Storm Sanders and Siniaková.

-In doubles, Andreescu partnered Sabine Lisicki who was on comeback trail after severe injury.
-They beat in two sets Chinese pair Xu Yifan and Yang Zhaoxuan, in the next round the battle was in three sets against the third seeds Asia Muhammad and Ena Shibahara.
-However, they easily lost in the semifinals against the top seeds Storm Sanders and Siniaková.

-In Bad Homburg, Andreescu defeated Martina Trevisan, Katie Swan and top seed Daria Kasatkina to reach her first grass court semifinal.
+In Bad Homburg, Andreescu defeated seventh seed Martina Trevisan, Katie Swan and top seed Daria Kasatkina to reach her first grass court semifinal.
 She reached the final when Simona Halep withdrew from semifinals due to a neck injury, but lost the final to Caroline Garcia.

 She won her first match at Wimbledon defeating qualifier Emina Bektas in 55 minutes.
 In the second round, Andreescu lost to eventual champion Elena Rybakina, in straight sets.

 At the Silicon Valley Classic, she lost to Shelby Rogers in two sets, although Andreescu was visibly struggling with a back injury throughout the match.
 At the Canadian Open, Andreescu reached the third round after defeating Alizé Cornet.
 In the third round, she lost to Zheng Qinwen in three sets.
 At the US Open, Andreescu lost in the third round to Caroline Garcia, in straight sets.